-1. Banana pie at Dona Manis Cake Shop
+1. Dona Manis Cake Shop

 Dona Manis Cake Shop is a humble store that has been in the basement of Katong Shopping Centre for over 20 years.
-Run by a married couple, the banana pie ($25 per pie, $2.50 per slice) here is considered a not-so-secret gem of the East.
+Run by a married couple, the Banana Pie ($2.80 per slice) here is considered a not-so-secret gem of the East.

 Address: 865 Mountbatten Road, #B1-93, Katong Shopping Centre, Singapore 437844

-Opening hours: Tue-Sat 10am to 6pm, Sun-Mon 10am to 5pm
+Opening hours: Tue-Sat 10:30am to 5pm

 Tel: 6440 7688

-2. Peanut candy at Sze Thye Cake Shop
+2. Sze Thye Cake Shop